gordybullen/tandem-trivia/README.md

 };
 ```

- - A round of trivia is over when all 10 questions have been finished, whether by submitting an answer or time running out
+ - A round of trivia is over when all 10 questions have been finished, whether by submitting an answer or the timer running out.
-  - The player's final score and correct answer count will then be displayed with an option to play again with a new set of questions
+  - The player's final score and correct answer count will then be displayed with an option to play again with a new set of questions.

 ## Next Steps
 - [ ] Add unit tests to provide documentation for other developers and prevent future regressions